Job title: Communications Director

 - Willingness to take direction and work as a team – friendly and courteous, willing to work as part of the larger community efforts to end juvenile life without parole.

 - Excellent writing abilities.

 - Prefer upperclass standing, graduate students welcome to apply.

 The CFSY is an equal opportunity employer that does not discriminate in its hiring practices and, in order to build the strongest possible workforce, actively seeks a diverse applicant pool.

-Email a letter of interest, your resume, two references, and a transcript (unofficial is okay) to firstname.lastname@example.org.
+Email a letter of interest, your resume, two references, and a transcript (unofficial is sufficient) to firstname.lastname@example.org.
 Use “Legal Intern” as the subject of your email, and include your availability and where you saw this posting.
 Only complete applications will be reviewed.

-The selected student(s) will help support CFSY’s efforts by writing legal memos analyzing the state of the law in potential priority states for the 2015 legislative session, drafting legal memos for the litigation & legislative advocacy teams, helping to draft legislation for introduction at the state level, and researching and compiling state laws related to extreme sentences for youth, parole and review eligibility for youth, and mitigating sentencing factors for courts to consider once a juvenile has been tried and convicted in adult court.
-The work of the legal intern(s) will be integral toward our broader strategy of eliminating life without parole as a sentencing option for juveniles.
+The legal intern’s work will include a mixture of work that supports both policy advocacy and litigation efforts.
+Policy work may include researching and writing legal memos analyzing potential priority states for the future legislative sessions, aiding in the drafting of state level legislation, anticipating and researching implementation challenges of proposed legislation, and exploring potential partnerships with state-based community groups.
+During the legislative session, this work will be dynamic based on the advocacy team’s needs.
+Litigation work may include drafting legal memos for the litigation team, including analysis of state laws relating to extreme sentences for youth, parole and review eligibility for youth, and mitigating sentencing factors for courts to consider once a juvenile has been tried and convicted in adult court.
+The work of the legal intern will be integral toward our broader strategy of eliminating life without parole as a sentencing option for juveniles.